Summarize this with

 1. AI replies as an add-on, not a core product, with a 180-day window and only one data source

-Swat.io recently added AI reply suggestions in the inbox.
-The system trains on the last 180 days of workspace replies and also uses free-text fields for brand voice and a "General Knowledge" section, covering company, target audience, industry and tone.
-For a tool that was primarily built as a publishing and inbox suite, that's a good start.
-But this is exactly the structural difference: at Swat.io the AI is a new module beside the core features publishing, approval and inbox.
-At replient.ai the AI is the product, and every architectural detail is aligned to it.
+Swat.io recently added AI reply suggestions to the inbox.
+The system trains on the last 180 days of workspace replies and additionally uses free-text fields for brand voice and a "General Knowledge" section (company, target audience, industry, basic tone).
+For a tool primarily built as a publishing and inbox suite, that is a good start.
+But that is exactly where the structural difference lies: at Swat.io the AI is a new module alongside the core features publishing, approval and inbox.
+At replient.ai the AI is the product, and every architectural detail is aligned with it.

 Specifically, that means four tangible advantages for the reply suggestions:

-- Website scraping with live prices, replient.ai crawls your own website so the AI can include up-to-date prices, promotions and availability in replies.
-If a user comments under an ad "How much does this cost?", the AI knows the current price, not the price from six months ago.
+- Website scraping with live prices, replient.ai crawls your own website so the AI builds up-to-date prices, promotions and availability into replies.
+When a user comments "What does this cost?" under an ad, the AI knows the current price, not the one from 6 months ago.

 - PDF and document upload, product catalogs, FAQs, shipping and return policies, support wikis: everything becomes part of the knowledge base.
 Swat.io simply does not have this layer.

-- Up to 15 suggestions per comment instead of a single draft, the team selects the right suggestion in seconds instead of rewriting a draft manually.
-In practice our customers save 80% of the time per reply (see SNOCKS case study: 0.5 FTE saved with 300+ comments/day).
+- Up to 15 suggestions per comment instead of a single draft, the team picks the right suggestion in seconds rather than manually rewriting a draft.
+In practice our customers save 80 % of the time per reply (see SNOCKS case study: 0.5 FTE saved with 300+ comments/day).

 This is not a theoretical difference.
-In an A/B test at Zauberfein the replient AI replies under ads delivered +54% conversion rate and +48% ROAS, provable because the replies not only matched tone, but could pull prices, shipping info and warranties from the brand knowledge base.
-More background in the Guide to AI in Community Management.
+In an A/B test at Zauberfein, the replient AI replies under ads delivered +54 % conversion rate and +48 % ROAS, demonstrably so, because the replies not only matched tonally but could pull prices, shipping info and warranties from the brand data base.
+More background in the guide to AI in community management.

 2. Complex per-channel pricing that balloons for agencies

 Swat.io bills per connected channel: one Instagram profile = 1 channel, one Facebook page = 1 channel, one TikTok account = 1 channel.
-On Capterra users report that "the billing model was unusual, managing multiple profiles quickly became expensive".
-An agency with 5 clients and 3 channels each needs 15 channels, which blows past the Large plan (8 channels).
-Add-ons are possible: €20 per additional user, €25 per additional social account, €30 per workspace per month.
+On Capterra users report that "the billing model was unusual, managing multiple profiles quickly got expensive".
+An agency with 5 clients and 3 channels each needs 15 channels, which exceeds the Large plan (8 channels).
+Add-ons are possible: €20 per additional user, €25 per additional social account, €30 per workspace, per month.
 For multi-client setups there is also custom agency pricing.
-In practice this is significantly above the replient.ai price for comparable brand volume, and there is no public list price, so no self-service: every account needs a sales call first.
+In practice that is significantly above the replient.ai rate for comparable brand volume, and there is no public list price, so no self-service: every account first needs a sales conversation.

-replient.ai charges per brand, not per channel.
-Each brand can connect as many platform channels as needed: Facebook, Instagram, TikTok, YouTube, LinkedIn, Google Reviews, App Store, Play Store.
+replient.ai bills per brand, not per channel.
+Each brand can connect any number of platform channels, Facebook, Instagram, TikTok, YouTube, LinkedIn, Google Reviews, App Store, Play Store.
 From €39/month for 1 brand, €129 for up to 4 brands, €249 for 10 brands.
-All plans are publicly listed, ready to start immediately, no sales call required.
-The current pricing overview shows all plans transparently, and for agencies with 4 to 10 clients this is generally cheaper than what a custom quote produces.
+All plans publicly listed, ready to start immediately, no sales call needed.
+The current pricing overview shows all plans transparently, and for agencies with 4 to 10 clients it is usually cheaper than what comes out of a custom quote.

 3. No DM automation, comments stay siloed

-Swat.io displays DMs and comments in a central inbox, but it does not offer automated DM flows, comment-to-DM funnels, or an AI agent for direct messages.
-If you get the comment "How much does this cost?" under an ad, you have to send a DM manually, or hope the lead finds the pricing page on their own.
+Swat.io shows DMs and comments in a central inbox, but automated DM flows, comment-to-DM funnels or an AI agent for direct messages do not exist.
+Anyone who gets the comment "What does this cost?" under an ad has to send a DM manually, or hope that the lead finds the pricing page themselves.

-replient.ai builds exactly that bridge: DM automation with over 20 steps in the Flow Builder (Send Message, Send Link, Ask Question, Collect Email, AI Agent, Time Delay and more).
-Comment-to-DM funnels that automatically trigger a DM with a discount code or product link when a keyword comment appears under a post.
-And an AI agent that answers DMs autonomously, trained on your brand data.
-See exactly how that works in the DM-Automation Guide.
+replient.ai builds exactly this bridge: DM automation with over 20 steps in the flow builder (Send Message, Send Link, Ask Question, Collect Email, AI Agent, Time Delay and more).
+Comment-to-DM funnels in which a keyword comment under a post automatically triggers a DM with a discount code or product link.
+And an AI agent that answers DMs independently, trained on your brand data.
+The DM automation guide shows what that looks like in detail.

 4. No App Store or Play Store review management